Insurance and Fees

 Questions about Out-of-Network Coverage for Your Insurance Company

 You will want to call your insurance company if you intend to use your health insurance to cover my fees.
-If you have insurance coverage other than EHP or Medicare, you will need to inquire about your out-of-network benefits; in such cases, I am happy to provide you a detailed receipt with all the information needed so you can submit the expense to other insurance companies yourself and receive reimbursement according to your insurance coverage.
+If you have insurance coverage other than Medicare, please inquire about your out-of-network benefits.
+In such cases, I am happy to provide you with a detailed receipt containing all the necessary information, allowing you to submit the expense to your other insurance company and receive reimbursement according to your specific insurance coverage.
 When you call your insurance company, be sure to ask the following questions:

 • What are the “reasonable and customary” amounts covered for the initial intake session (CPT code 90791) and for subsequent therapy sessions (CPT code 90837 for individual therapy, or 90847 for couples therapy) provided by a clinical psychologist in Baltimore County?